 - B. Facet joint medial branch conventional radiofrequency neurotomy performed under fluoroscopy or computed tomographic (CT) guidance is considered medically necessary for the following indications: - 1.
 Initial facet joint medial branch conventional radiofrequency neurotomy in the lumbar or cervical region is medically necessary when all of the following criteria are met: - a.
-Neck or back pain present for \geq three months; - b.
-There was a positive response to two diagnostic controlled facet joint injections/medial branch blocks (at each region to be treated), as indicated by ≥ 80% pain relief; - c.
+Chronic neck or back pain is present; - b.
+There was a positive response to two diagnostic controlled facet joint injections/medial branch blocks (at each region to be treated), as indicated by ≥ 75% pain relief with the ability to perform prior painful movements without significant pain; - c.
 No more than three spinal levels (unilateral or bilateral) are to be treated at the same session. - 2.
 Repeat facet joint medial branch conventional radiofrequency neurotomy performed under fluoroscopy or computed tomographic (CT) guidance in the lumbar or cervical regions is medically necessary when all the following criteria are met: - a.
-At least six months have elapsed since the previous treatment; - b. \geq 50% pain relief was obtained for at least six months, with associated functional improvement, following the previous treatment; - c.
-No more than three spinal levels (unilateral or bilateral) are to be treated at the same session. - C. Facet joint injections of the thoracic region are considered not medically necessary because effectiveness has not been established. - D. Therapeutic facet joint injections, performed under fluoroscopy or computed tomographic (CT) guidance, is considered medically necessary when meeting all of the following: - There was a positive response to two diagnostic controlled facet joint injections/medial branch blocks (at each region to be treated), as indicated by ≥ 80% pain relief; - 2.
-Subsequent therapeutic facet joint procedures at the same anatomic site result in ≥ 50% pain relief for at least three months from the prior therapeutic procedure or at least 50% consistent improvement in the ability to perform previously painful movements and ADLs as compared to baseline measurement using the same scale; - 3.
-Documentation explains why member/enrollee is not a candidate for radiofrequency neurotomy (such as established spinal pseudarthrosis or implanted electrical device); - 4.
-No more than three spinal levels (unilateral or bilateral) are to be treated at the same session. - E. Conventional radiofrequency neurotomy of the facet joints of the thoracic region is considered not medically necessary because effectiveness has not been established.
-There is a need for further well-designed, randomized controlled trials to evaluate effectiveness.

-F. Pulsed radiofrequency neurotomy of the facet joints is considered not medically necessary.
+At least six months have elapsed since the previous treatment; - b. \geq 50% relief was obtained for at least four months, with associated functional improvement, following the previous treatment; - c.
+No more than three spinal levels (unilateral or bilateral) are to be treated at the same session. - C. Facet joint injections of the thoracic region are considered not medically necessary because effectiveness has not been established. - D. Therapeutic facet joint injections are considered not medically necessary because effectiveness has not been established. - E. Conventional radiofrequency neurotomy of the facet joints of the thoracic region is considered not medically necessary because effectiveness has not been established.
+There is a need for further well-designed, randomized controlled trials to evaluate effectiveness. - F. Pulsed radiofrequency neurotomy of the facet joints is considered not medically necessary.
 The available evidence on the effectiveness of pulsed radiofrequency in the treatment of patients with various chronic pain syndromes is largely based on retrospective, case series studies.
 Its clinical value needs to be examined in well-designed, randomized controlled trials with large sample size and long-term follow-up.
 Studies on pulsed radiofrequency ablation continue to be done.23